 - sort out fact from opinion

-- make comparisons – The reader must remember previous information and compare it to the material being read now.
+- make comparisons – The reader must remember and compare previous information to the current material.

 When information is contradictory, a reader must look at both sides.
-The reader must evaluation the situation from both sides to predict an outcome.
+The reader must evaluate the situation from both sides to predict an outcome.

 Predicting Outcomes Hook Activity